mpampuch/nextflow-notes/README.md

 ## Task directories

-Take a look at the last part of the output when you run a nextflow pipeline
+Take a look at the last part of the output when you run a Nextflow pipeline

 ```
 # YOUR PROCESSES AND OUTPUTS